 When you’re learning from home it can be easy to lose your sense of routine.
 For a more productive school day it is important to maintain as much of a regular schedule as you can.
 Shower and get dressed like you usually would in the morning.
 Schedule out time for class, study time, meals, breaks, socializing with friends, family time and self-care.

-Keeping a routine not only helps you to stay productive, but it will help to maintain a sense of normal when it seems like so much is changing due to the pandemic.
 According to Northwestern Medicine, a routine can help improve stress levels, sleep, and overall health.
 Just because classes and work can be done from home and with more flexibility, it doesn’t mean you need to change everything about your schedule.

 - Create a learning space

-One thing that I struggled with when I took my first few online classes was paying attention.
 When you’re at home you are surrounded by distractions and it is easy to let your mind wander.
 It is important that you create a space that you are able to learn in.
 This space could be your bedroom, an office, the basement, the kitchen table, or really anywhere you can go that’s quiet with minimal distractions.

 For me, I made a learning space in my bedroom that I would sit in to attend virtual classes.
-I moved a comfy chair into my room and set up an automan in front of it.
+I moved a comfy chair into my room and set up an ottoman in front of it.
 With a large family I ran into the issue of interruptions like my parents or siblings opening my door and coming to talk to me during class times.
 An easy solution for this was me posting a sign on my door with my scheduled class times on it so that interruptions could be limited.
-This is what I found worked best for me, but your space can be anyplace you feel productive.
+This is what I found worked best for me, but your space can be anywhere you feel productive.

 - Maintain a healthy sleep schedule

 Sleep is more important than many realize when it comes to productivity and learning.
 According to the CDC, when adolescents and children don’t get enough sleep they run a higher risk of poor mental health and problems with attention and behavior.
-Especially when working and learning from home, it’s easy to say “i’ll do it later”, then later comes, and what could’ve been done hours ago turns into another late night.
+Especially when working and learning from home, it’s easy to say “I’ll do it later”, then later comes, and what could’ve been done hours ago turns into another late night.
 When you’re not well rested it becomes harder to retain information and focus in class.

 - Get active